Josef-Hlink/exam-EA/answers.md

 A. Exploration relates to local search and exploitation relates to global search.

 <details> <summary> <i> see answer </i> </summary>
-<b>True</b> <br> <p>
+<b>False</b> <br> <p>
-<i>Exploration</i> is defined as the process of searching for new solutions, and <i>exploitation</i> is defined as the process of using the current best solution to find a better solution.
+It could be argued that, yes, exploration relates to local search and exploitation relates to global search in the sense that locally, we want to explore the neighborhood of the current best solution, and globally, we want to exploit the positions of our best solutions.
+However, this is not the correct definition of exploration and exploitation.
-Local search describes the process of searching for a better solution in the neighborhood of the current parent solution, while global search describes the process of selecting the best solutions from the entire population.
+Exploration relates to the search for a better solution, and exploitation relates to the use of the best solutions in the population.
+This "use of the best solutions" can be understood as a global search, but it is not the same as a global search.
 </p> </details> <br>

 <!-- B -->
 B. Crossover operators have the ability to jump out of a local optimum.

 <details> <summary> <i> see answer </i> </summary>
-<b>False</b> <br> <p>
+<b>True</b> <br> <p>
-Crossover operators do not have the ability to jump out of a local optimum.
-They are used to combine the best solutions from the population, and therefore they do not have the ability to search for a better solution outside of a local optimum if the population is already stuck.
+When two or more candidate solutions that are stuck in a local optimum are combined, the resulting solution can be better than the parent solutions, because the problem space is not necessarily convex.
 </p> </details> <br>

 <!-- C -->